 - What happens if the police don’t read me my Miranda rights?

 If officers in Tempe or Glendale fail to read your rights when you’re in custody and being questioned, any statements you make might be inadmissible in court.
-Contact us immediately to protect your rights.
+Contact us immediately to protect your rights. - Can I still invoke my Miranda rights even if I’ve already started talking?

-Yes, you can assert your right to remain silent and request an attorney at any point during the questioning.
+Yes, you can assert your right to remain silent and request an attorney at any point during the questioning. - Do Miranda rights apply during casual conversations with police?

 If police officers in Mesa engage you in casual conversation, anything you say can still be used against you.
 Be cautious and assert your rights if the questions turn serious.